nic-at/EPPlication/README.md

 > password: admin123

 ## Selenium
-The selenium server can be accessed using `epplication_selenium` as host when creating a SeleniumConnect step.
+The selenium server can be accessed using `epplication-selenium` as host when creating a SeleniumConnect step.

 a VNC server is running on the selenium docker container.
 Connect on port 5900 to see EPPlication controlling the browser.